 Community Service Grants

-Over the past seven years, The Wrigley Company Foundation and the New Zealand Dental Association (NZDA) Community Service Grants programme has provided vital funds to dental professionals and students, enabling them to implement community projects to improve the oral health and education of New Zealand and Pacific Island communities in need (comprising of New Guinea, New Caledonia, Torres Strait Islands, Vanuatu, Fiji, the Solomon Islands, Micronesia, and Polynesia).
+Over the past eight years, the Mars Wrigley Foundation and the New Zealand Dental Association (NZDA) Community Service Grants programme has provided vital funds to dental professionals and students, enabling them to implement community projects to improve the oral health education and treatment in high risk New Zealand and Pacific Island communities (comprising of New Guinea, New Caledonia, Torres Strait Islands, Vanuatu, Fiji, Niue, the Solomon Islands, Micronesia, and Polynesia).

-The 2019 Wrigley Company Foundation and NZDA Community Service Grants programme will continue to encourage dental professionals to implement oral health community service projects to provide treatments and education to high risk communities.
+The 2020 Mars Wrigley Foundation and NZDA Community Service Grants programme will continue to encourage dental professionals to implement oral health community service projects to provide treatments and education to high risk communities.